Cyanolichen

 Bipartite and tripartite cyanolichens.
-(A) In the bipartite cyanolichen Peltigera scabrosa the cyanobacterial symbiont (Nostoc) forms a continuous layer just below the upper cortex of the lichen thallus.
-(B) Nephroma bellum is another example of bipartite cyanolichens.
-(C) In the tripartite cyanolichen Peltigera aphthosa the Nostoc symbiont is restricted to wart-like cephalodia (shown magnified) on the upper surface of the thallus, while the green algal symbiont (Coccomyxa) forms the photobiont layer.
-(D) Nephroma arcticum is another example of tripartite cyanolichens.
+A In the bipartite cyanolichen Peltigera scabrosa the cyanobacterial symbiont (Nostoc) forms a continuous layer just below the upper cortex of the lichen thallus.
+B Nephroma bellum is another example of bipartite cyanolichens.
+C In the tripartite cyanolichen Peltigera aphthosa the Nostoc symbiont is restricted to wart-like cephalodia (shown magnified) on the upper surface of the thallus, while the green algal symbiont (Coccomyxa) forms the photobiont layer.
+D Nephroma arcticum is another example of tripartite cyanolichens.
 The large cephalodia of this species are internal, but clearly visible through the upper cortex of the hydrated thallus.

-Cyanolichens are lichens in which the fungal component partners with cyanobacteria for photosynthesis, rather than the green algae found in most other lichens.
-In some cyanolichens, known as forms, the cyanobacteria form an extensive throughout the main body of the lichen.
-Others, called lichens, contain both green algae and cyanobacteria, with the latter often confined to specialised wart-like structures known as cephalodia.
-This arrangement reflects the remarkable diversity within cyanolichens, which can feature filamentous or unicellular cyanobacteria, sometimes exhibiting multiple independent evolutionary origins across different fungal lineages.